 You can disable SMB caching in the shared folder settings.
 Open the properties of the shared folder, and go to the Sharing tab -> Advanced Sharing -> Caching.
 Select the second option “No files or programs from the shared folder are available offline”.

 Or use the PowerShell command from the built-in SMBShare module:

 This will disable both caching and offline access to this shared folder (see the article on using offline files in Windows).

-There are three registry parameters that manage network shares cache settings on the SMB client.
-Microsoft states that the default values of these keys provide the best performance for most environments.
-The parameters of SMB2 cache settings are located in the registry key HKLM\System\CurrentControlSet\Services\LanmanWorkstation\Parameters.
+There are three registry parameters that manage network shared folder cache settings on the SMB client side.
+Microsoft states that the default values for these registry options provide the best performance for most environments.
+The SMB cache settings are located under the registry key HKLM\System\CurrentControlSet\Services\LanmanWorkstation\Parameters.

 - DirectoryCacheLifetime is the lifetime of the shared folder metadata cache (10 seconds by default);

 - FileNotFoundCacheLifetime – “File not found” response cache (5 seconds);

 - FileInfoCacheLifetime – the time of keeping the cache with the file info (10 seconds).

 By default, the cache lifetime for an SMB share folder is only 10 seconds.
 When a client refresh the contents of a shared folder, the result of the last update is stored by the client for 10 seconds.
 When accessing this network share, all applications first try to use this cache.

 In some cases, the mechanism for caching data in SMB folders doesn’t work correctly (most often this happens with network folders/drives containing thousands of files and folders).
 In this case, users may experience significant delays when opening, viewing, and creating files in shared folders.